meetuparchive/learn-rust/class1.md

 If you look at the contents of `src/main.rs` you'll find a pre-generated application ( with a `main` function )

+Feel free to use this application as a scratch pad.
+For exploring rust.

+You may also find [Rust playpen](https://play.rust-lang.org/) useful for exploration.
+Rust playpen also has some other interesting features, like seeing the assembly code that Rust's compiler generates.
+This is sometime helpful in understanding the differences between code compiled in debug mode ( the default ) and release mode ( a further optimized format ).

 ---

-### the very basics
+### The very basics

-Let's use this application as our scratch pad.

 Rust language can be divided into two categories of abstractions: data and behavior.

-In languages will often mix the two together.
+In other languages you will often find the two intertwined in ways that cannot be separated.
 Mixing data and behavior is often a recipe for for awkward and poorly representative design: "a penguin is a bird that can not fly".
 It can also be very powerful, when used correctly, but such correctness can not be determined nor enforced by the compiler itself.
 Rust takes a proactive approach.
 In Rust, data and behavior are never mixed by design, they are composed.